Duong Lam Ancient Village is one of the most recommended options for a day trip from Hanoi Vietnam.

 One tip to enjoy your trip to Duong Lam Ancient Village

 If you’re still determined to visit Duong Lam Ancient Village, keep in mind this one tip to make the trip most pleasant.

 During my trip to Duong Lam, I discovered that the most interesting part was neither taking photos of the old houses nor entering sacred temple sites, but rather talking to the locals.
 I learned a lot about how life was like in northern Vietnam hundreds of years ago, as well as how people there nowadays still tried to preserve their traditions and commemorate their ancestors in different ways.

 For tourists who don’t understand Vietnamese, the visit can become dull.
+You only see houses and rice paddy fields and that’s it!
 Therefore, don’t forget to find a tour guide who can accompany you to Duong Lam and explain to you everything about this special village 🙂

 Pin this for future reference!